andriellymoraespereira/analise_Regressao/README.md

 R: A critical problem was not detected

-## 5.2 Metabase Dashboard with some information about the Insider's Cluster.
+## 5.2 Metabase Dashboard with some information about average number of clicks per session of the total time logged into the website and total time logged into the app .
 ![diagram2!](dashboard.png)